RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 * Step 5: Minimum Spanning Tree (MST)
 * Step 6: Evaluation of the schema cgMLST
 * Step 7: Analyze the proteins in the genes of the wgMLST
-* Step 8: How to type genomes of interest using the cgMLST scheme
+* Step 8: How to identify the allelic profile of the genomes of interest using this cgMLST database for *P. aeruginosa*
 * Step 9: Analyze the results
 * Step 10: Allele profile view by minimum spanning tree (mst)